RiccardoEvangelisti/Four-Souls-Helper/content/bd_room.md

 Rooms can have different types of abilities through which they influence the game.
 Static and triggered abilities on rooms work just the same as anywhere else. `Activated abilities on rooms can only be activated by the active player`.
 If a room’s ability doesn’t specify a particular player, for example instead referring to ‘you’, it means the active player.

-During the **end phase** (see **Turn Structure**), if a monster died during the turn, the active player can choose to put a room into discard.
+During the **end phase**, if a monster died during the turn, the active player can choose to put a room into discard.
 If that room slot is empty following this, it will be filled with the top card of the room deck.